 };

-which allows a tap key to briefly active a modifier well inserting that key.
-This has collision problem but is made necessary by my use of Xmodmap, as it can't directly remap a key to access shift modifier without removing the original binding.
-However I believe that peformaning the mapping in xkb_layout does not share this limitation.
+You'll notice the use of tap_modifier, which allows a tap key to briefly activate a modifier while inserting that key.
+This has a collision problem but is necessary because xmodmap can't directly remap a key to produce a shifted symbol without removing the original binding.
+However, I believe that performing the mapping in an xkb layout does not share this limitation.

-Then for Xmodmap I use the following configuration.
-I noticed some issues when using keysyms
+Then for xmodmap I use the following configuration.
+I noticed some issues when using keysyms from some of the remappings; as an alternative I used keycodes (found by pressing the key in xev), which tends to be more reliable.

 remove Lock = Caps_Lock